mad-hin/snake_game/README.md

 ## License: MIT
 Bored at home, try to write a snake game with javascript\
 Product : https://mad-hin.github.io/snake_game/ \
-Bug know so far: The Apple may disappear
+Bug know so far: The Apple may disappear I belive is the Apple spawn inside the snake.